Pennsylvania Car Insurance

 - Underinsured motorist coverage: $15,000 per person, $30,000 per accident*

 - First party benefits: $5,000

 *Note: In Pennsylvania you may request to reject the uninsured and underinsured motorist coverages.

 Do I need first party benefits in Pennsylvania?

 The state of Pennsylvania requires a type of car insurance coverage called First Party Benefits, which provides a variety of medical benefits.
 Many options for this coverage are available, and your policy needs to have at least the lowest option of $5,000.
 If you want more medical coverage, a GEICO representative can help you choose the option that is best for you.

 If you have a car insurance policy in Pennsylvania, you have the option to carry either Full Tort or Limited Tort.
 Limited Tort limits your ability to sue other drivers for your pain and suffering if you are injured in an accident.
 If you would like to carry Limited Tort, you will need to sign and return a form to GEICO.
 It is very important to speak with a GEICO insurance expert to determine the tort option that is best for you.

 Pennsylvania Teen Driving Laws

 PA teen driving laws allow teens to apply for a learner's permit at age 16, and receive a restricted driver's license after six months of driving.
-Within that time, the teen must have at least 65 hours of supervised driving time, including 10 hours at night, and five hours of driving in inclement weather.
+Within that time, the teen must have at least 65 hours of supervised driving time, including 10 hours at night, and 5 hours of driving in inclement weather.
 The restricted license in PA also allows no more than one passenger under age 18 in the car for the first six months, and no more than three passengers afterwards.
-The driver also cannot operate a vehicle between 11pm and 5am.
+The driver also cannot operate a vehicle between 11 pm and 5 am.
 At age 17, all restrictions are lifted.